Education & Employment

 We are a registered Adult Community Education Provider (ACE) and through partnership with TAFE SA, provide opportunity for participants to complete modules from a Certificate 1 in Education and Skills Development.

 The Pathways program is going from strength to strength as it collaborates with new employers to assist program participants into employment.
-Pathways continues to work with Peter Darwin of Flashpoint Events, GOGO Events, and supporting people into Hutt St Centre's new social enterprise Beans Talk (coffee cart).
+Pathways continues to work with Peter Darwin of Flashpoint Events, GOGO Events, and supporting people into Hutt St Centre's Beans Talk coffee cart.

 The Pathways Accredited Program continues to support clients into further training, volunteering and employment.
-In the last 6 months (August 2016 to January 2017) the Pathways program facilitated 68 employment outcomes with a further 3 people obtaining volunteering roles.
+Between August 2016 and January 2017 the Pathways program facilitated 68 employment outcomes with a further 3 people obtaining volunteering roles.